bespoyasov/refactor-like-a-superhero/manuscript-en/13-module-integration.md

 }
 ```

 Modules that use the `isEmpty` function from the public API will remain unchanged.
-If modules were to use the cart internal structure directly, they would all have to be updated when the property changes.
+If modules were to use the cart's internal structure directly, they would all have to be updated when the property changes.

 ### Search for Cohesion

 It's often not clear whether a task belongs to a specific module or not.
-To determine it, we can look at the data that the module or function works with.
+To determine it, we can look at the data the module or function uses.

 The “data” is the _input and output parameters_, and the _dependencies and context_ that the module uses.
-The less the data of one module is similar to the data of another module, the more likely it's that they relate to different tasks.
+The less the data of one module is similar to the data of another, the more likely it's that they relate to different tasks.
 If, for example, a function often works with data from a neighboring module, it most likely should be part of that module.

 | By the way 🦨                                                          |
 | :--------------------------------------------------------------------- |
 | We may know this problem as the Feature Envy code smell.[^faetureenvy] |

-Let's imagine that we're refactoring a finance management application that can track user expenses.
+Let's imagine we're refactoring a finance management application that can track user expenses.
 Suppose we see code like this in the module responsible for the budget:

 ```js
 // budget.js